ebezzam/ebezzam.github.io/projects.md

 * co-supervised multiple semester projects:

    1. <a href="https://github.com/LCAV/easy-dsp" target="_blank">EasyDSP</a> : a browser-based editor for programming digital signal processing (DSP) in Python on the BeagleBone Black (BBB).

-   2.<a href="https://github.com/Scrashdown/PRU-Audio-Processing" target="_blank">PRU Audio Processing</a> : using unique microcontrollers from the BBB to perform the front-end audio processing (downsampling and low-pass filtering) for an array of PDM microphones.
+   2. <a href="https://github.com/Scrashdown/PRU-Audio-Processing" target="_blank">PRU Audio Processing</a> : using unique microcontrollers from the BBB to perform the front-end audio processing (downsampling and low-pass filtering) for an array of PDM microphones.
 Moreover, a C API was built to conveniently access audio samples in real-time for processing.

-   3.machine learning pre-processing additions to `pyroomacoustics` (ongoing)
+   3. machine learning pre-processing additions to `pyroomacoustics` (ongoing)

 * designed, 3D-printed, and assembled a lamp that can be programmed in Python to display awesome colors using data collected from the microphone array.

 This project has been involved with three papers during my time at LCAV: